Stephen Hawking said, “Be curious and try to make sense of what makes the universe exist.”

 Most of the online data that people consume today are on their smartphones.
 No wonder Google’s announcements in 2019 connected with mobile devices and what tools people can use to navigate Google better.

-With mobile devices being a priority for Google voice search, the search engine has developed new strategies for user engagement.
+With mobile devices being a priority for voice search, the search engine has developed new strategies for user engagement.
 But why is it so popular?

 Compared to the hassle of carrying a laptop, mobiles are smaller portable devices that everyone can use at all times.
 In other words, they are user-friendly, so adding a voice feature to such devices should be a no-brainer.